 Absences need to be followed by an excuse note within 3 day of return from the days the child missed.
 The note must include the date(s) of the absence, reason for missing, and a parent signature.
 Excessive absences and tardiness may result in a court hearing and/or fines for the parents.

-If your child is going to be absent for religious reasons, please notify Ms. Cano in advance of the absence and provide a letter from your place of worship.
+If your child is going to be absent for religious reasons, please notify Mr. Hernandez in advance of the absence and provide a letter from your place of worship.

-If your child has suffered illness or injury that will result in an absence greater than 3 days (ie: chicken pox, appendix surgery), please notify Ms. Cano as soon as possible.
-She will work with the school nurse and counselor to help address health and academic concerns.
+If your child has suffered illness or injury that will result in an absence greater than 3 days (ie: chicken pox, appendix surgery), please notify Mr. Hernandez as soon as possible.
+He will work with the school nurse and counselor to help address health and academic concerns.

 Can I have lunch with my child?

 Yes.
 On most days you may come during your child’s regularly scheduled lunch time and eat with them.
 It is also ok to bring food in from the outside for your child.
 As with any visit to the building, you must check in at the office before heading to the cafeteria.
-Also, when there is testing taking place, no parents are allowed in any portion of the building, including the cafeteria.
+Also, during testing days, no parents are allowed in any portion of the building, including the cafeteria.
 Notifications will be sent out as those days approach.